kaspar030/RIOT/examples/suit_update/README.md

     - $(SUIT_CLIENT): define the client ipv6 address
     - $(SUIT_COAP_ROOT): root url for the coap resources
-    - $(SUIT_MANIFEST_LATEST: name of the resource where the latest non signed manifest is exposed.
-    - $(SUIT_MANIFEST_SIGNED_LATES): name of the resource where the latest signed manifest is exposed.
+    - $(SUIT_MANIFEST_SIGNED_LATEST): name of the resource where the latest signed manifest is exposed.

 suit/genkey: this recipe generates a ed25519 key to sign the manifest

+suit/keyhdr: this recipe generates the public_key.h file that will store the
+    public key in the compiled firmware.

 **NOTE: to plugin a new server you would only have to change the suit/publish recipe, respecting or adjusting to the naming conventions.**